BBuf/how-to-optim-algorithm-in-cuda/cutlass/cfx-article-src/evt/README.md

-# CuTe Transpose
+# CUTLASS EVT

-Example code for the CuTe Transpose tutorial.
+Example code for the CUTLASS EVT tutorial.

 # Installation

 This example requires the `nvcc` compiler to compile the CUDA application.
-Additionally, it needs the [CUTLASS]() repo.
+Additionally, it needs the CUTLASS repo.
 But because CUTLASS is a header-only library, no installation is needed for it.

 CUTLASS is added as a submodule for this repo.